Real or not? Jose Altuve passes Aaron Judge as MVP favorite

 Third inning vs. Velasquez: Doubles to left field on an 0-2 curveball, after fouling off three pitches at 0-2

-Fourth inning vs. Ricardo Pinto: Line single to left on a 1-2, 98-mph fastball
+Fourth inning vs. Ricardo Pinto: Lines single to left on a 1-2, 98 mph fastball

 Fifth inning vs. Pinto: Line drive base hit to center off a 3-2 fastball, after fouling off two pitches at 3-2